helloSystem/docs/reviewer/guide.md

 ## User Interface

 The six-part series on [Linux desktop usability](https://medium.com/@probonopd/make-it-simple-linux-desktop-usability-part-1-5fa0fb369b42) by helloSystem's founder eventually lead to the design and development of helloSystem.
 The series explored aspects of  desktop usability, from user interface design to application packaging and distribution.
 The insights expressed in the series helped inform the design decisions behind helloSystem, with a focus on simplicity, ease of use, and discoverability.
-The indended result is a user-friendly and efficient operating system that is easy to use and customize, even for non-technical users.
+The intended result is a user-friendly and efficient operating system that is easy to use and customize, even for non-technical users.

 The helloSystem user interface is designed to be intuitive, functional, and discoverable, with a range of features and tools to meet the needs of both new and experienced users.
 Here are some key concepts: